This creamy keto tomato soup is a delicious, hearty replacement for store-bought tomato soup. Best of all, it contains just six net carbs per serving!

 Storing and reheating

-Allow the soup to get to room temperature and store it in an airtight container in the fridge for up to 4 days.
+Allow the soup to reach room temperature, then store it in an airtight container in the fridge for up to 4 days.
 Reheat on the stove for best results.

 Tips and variations

-- The cayenne pepper is optional if you don't like it spicy, but it helps cut down on the acidity of the tomatoes.
+- Cayenne pepper is optional if you don't like it spicy, but it helps reduce the tomatoes' acidity.

 - Use fire-roasted tomatoes for a stronger, smoky flavor.